javascript-sg/javascript-sg.github.io/_posts/2016-08-11-how-to-run-php-5-6-with-apache-in-el-capitan.markdown

 ## Updating Apache httpd configuration

 Next you will need to edit your Apache configuration.
-Open `/private/etc/apache2/httpd.conf for that`.
+Open `/private/etc/apache2/httpd.conf` for that.

 ```sh
 sudo nano /private/etc/apache2/httpd.conf